Optimising registration flow of a digital patient portal for holiday emergencies

 - Design and iterate optimisations for the flows.
 Present designs along the way in reviews with stakeholders.

-- Prepare and facilitate user tests with former Eurocross patients.
+- Prepare and conduct user tests with former Eurocross patients.

 - Share learnings with stakeholders and iterate designs according to user test insights.